Qolors/FeedCord/FeedCord/docs/reference.md

 ---

 ### Property References
+- **Id**: The unique name of the RSS Feed Service.
+Helpful for logging purposes.
 - **RssUrls**: The list of RSS Feeds you want to get posts from.
 You need **at least 1 Url** here.
 - **DiscordWebhookUrl**: The created Webhook from your designated Discord Text Channel.
 - **RssCheckIntervalMinutes**: How often you want to check for new Posts from all of your Url feeds in minutes.